-The first myth – “My IT Defenses are Impenetrable” was challenged at every turn by the security vendors in the massive RSA Expo Halls.
-The recent Verizon and Ponemon Institute cyber crime reports, clearly show that IT defenses are being penetrated on a regular basis, so it’s time to embrace the inevitable.
+The first myth – “My IT Defences are Impenetrable” was challenged at every turn by the security vendors in the massive RSA Expo Halls.
+The recent Verizon and Ponemon Institute cyber crime reports, clearly show that IT defences are being penetrated on a regular basis, so it’s time to embrace the inevitable.
 Continuous Monitoring that provides rapid detection must become a part of your everyday IT security operations.
 Be from Missouri; show me we haven’t been penetrated!

 Rapid detection is all about implementing a continuous sensor and measurement capability to produce the “tips and cues” that indicate a breach has occurred.
 The sensor capability can come in many forms, but one of the most prevalent and valuable forms is log files, especially with real-time or near real-time transactions.
 However, most system and vendor product logs tend to be one-dimensional, logging specific types of events for a specific product or application/service.

 In the 1970’s and 1980’s, many organizations relied on large mainframe computers that were expensive to purchase, maintain, and upgrade with additional resources.
 As a result, the field of Computer System Performance emerged.
 Additionally, people quickly realized that it wasn’t the individual data, such as memory usage, disk usage, page swapping rates, etc. that was important, but the relationship between the individual events.
 This led to the application of tools such as linear regression analysis, Kiviat graphs, and queuing theory to draw out relationships and truly understand how to quickly measure and tune computer performance.